Low-energy effective description of dark $Sp(4)$ theories: SIMPs under Abelian gauge symmetries

 In the DM context, the question of the stability of the Goldstone bosons is of course of crucial importance phenomenologically.
 In particular, the stability of the flavour diagonal Goldstone, $\GoldstoneMeson^C$, is important to understand.
 As is the case for the SM QCD neutral pion, a coupling to an external mediator (dark photon) can destabilize the particle.
 In order to establish the stability of particles under a particular charge assignment, it is sufficient to determine the representations in which the particles transform under the remaining flavour symmetry.
 In particular, when all Goldstones transform in a non-trivial representation of the preserved symmetry, they are protected from decay.
 The multiplet structure of Goldstones under various charge assignments are given in Tab.~\ref{tbl:chg}.

 For all assignments discussed in the previous section which maximally break \spfour\ flavour to $\uone \times \uone$, all off-diagonal Goldstones acquire a net \uoneprime\ charge.
 Since the diagonal Goldstone state remains uncharged, it splits from the others and is made a flavour singlet.
 As a result, it can decay.
 The symmetry-preserving assignments are a different story, however.
-When the symmetry is instead broken as $\spfour \rightarrow \sutwo \times \uone$, then only a pair of Golstones from $\GoldstoneMeson^{A,B,D,E}$ acquire equal and opposite $\uoneprime$ charges.
-The remaining PNGBs form a uncharged triplet which transforms in the adjoint of the remaining $\sutwo$ flavour symmetry.
+When the symmetry is instead broken as $\spfour \rightarrow \sutwo \times \uone$, then only a pair of Goldstones from $\GoldstoneMeson^{A,B,D,E}$ acquire equal and opposite $\uoneprime$ charges.
+The remaining PNGBs form an uncharged triplet which transforms in the adjoint of the remaining $\sutwo$ flavour symmetry.

 We remind the reader that our discussion of global symmetries thus far has assumed that the theory contains two degenerate Dirac flavours.
 In the presence of mass-splitting between the dark quarks, flavour symmetry is already broken to $\sutwo \times \sutwo$ and the $\GoldstoneMeson^C$ is always a singlet, although accidentally stable in the isolated $Sp(4)_c$ sector.
-Once we couple it to the dark photon, it becomes unstable and will decay since it is not protected by any symmetry.
+Once we couple it to the dark photon, it is expected to become unstable, as it is not protected by any symmetry.
+Care then must be taken in ensuring that such theories, when entertained as DM scenarios, can be made consistent with constraints from the astrophysics and cosmology; we leave such exploration of for future work.

-Finally, we comment on the stability of the iso-singlet pseudoscalar, the $\eta$.
+Finally, we comment on the stability of the iso-singlet pseudoscalar, the $\eta^\prime$.
 This particle is always a flavour singlet.
 This ensures no charge assignment protects its decay.
-As soon as the hidden sector is coupled to \uoneprime\, the $\eta$ will be destabilized, and decays through tree level processes mediated by pairs of dark photons, like the corresponding $\eta$ does in QCD.
+As soon as the hidden sector is coupled to \uoneprime\, the $\eta^\prime$ will be destabilized, and decays through tree level processes mediated by pairs of dark photons, like the corresponding $\eta^\prime$ does in QCD.